 IP filtering and auto-banning

 Two of the most important protective measures in your security arsenal are great reasons for choosing the Professional and Enterprise Editions of CompleteFTP.
 Auto-Banning is present in our Standard Edition but cannot be configured.
 IP Filtering and Auto-Banning are essential tools for protecting access, and for controlling who can and can’t access those all important files and documents.
-Keeping out unwanted visitors to your site has taken on an ever more pressing meaning, especially with the advent of increased hacking attempts.
+Keeping out unwanted visitors to your site has taken on an ever more pressing significance, especially with the advent of increased hacking attempts.
 Auto-Banning and IP Filtering allow you to configure how strict you wish to make the connection process, and with CompleteFTP to help, you can’t go wrong.

 Auto-Banning works by automatically banning IP addresses from connecting (for a pre-configured period of time) if they have failed to authenticate a certain number of pre-configured times within a pre-configured time period.
 In our Professional and Enterprise Editions, all of these factors, time period and number of connection attempts, are adjustable to suit you and to help you maintain control over your security.